BiochemistryFind a programme

 |Location of programme||Clifton campus|

 As a school, we believe that part of our mission is to train the next generation of life scientists.
 We take great pride in the standard of our postgraduate provision and offer both three- and four-year PhD programmes.
-It is also possible to pursue a MD degree, or a one-year MSc by Research degree.
+It is also possible to pursue a MD degree, or a one-year master's by research.
 Competition for places on our postgraduate programmes is high, but we believe that we offer a unique and nurturing environment for talented students.

 You will receive extensive research training that covers methodology, critical interpretation and problem-solving, as well as transferable skills training in communication, presentation, teamwork, time management and teaching.
 You will also be encouraged to participate in personal development planning, which is considered a valuable adjunct of your professional development.
 Training is also available in enterprise and entrepreneurship.

-You will have access to the world-class Wolfson Bioimaging Facility that provides a suite of state-of-the-art light and electron microscopes.
+You will have access to the world-class Wolfson Bioimaging Facility, which provides a suite of state-of-the-art light and electron microscopes.
 In addition, the Proteomics Facility offers bespoke proteomics services for researchers.

 - UK/EU: full-time